 Controls over physical security are designed to protect a computer center from service interruptions resulting from fire, water, electrical problems, vandalism, and other causes.
-WTCC's physical security controls ensure that the computer service center is reasonably secure from foreseeable and preventable threats to its physical continuity.
-Our audit did not identify any significant weaknesses in physical security.
+Gaston College's physical security controls ensure that the computer service center is reasonably secure from foreseeable and preventable threats to its physical continuity.
+Our audit did not identify a significant weakness in physical security.